 Common Names: dandelion, lion’s tooth, blowball

-There is no compelling scientific evidence for using dandelion as a treatment for any medical condition.
+- There’s no compelling scientific evidence supporting the use of dandelion for any health condition.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.